thegreatgramblinham/i3wm-config/README.md

 ```
 sudo apt install arc-theme
 ```
-Afterwards, the themes hould be selectable in your config dialog of choice.
+Afterwards, the themes should be selectable in your config dialog of choice.

 i3wm Bar Layout Config
 ===